Skip to main content

 Peel-and-Stick Installation (DIY Only Product)

-Once your surface is clean, simply peel away the protective covering and lay your tiles or planks down on top.
+Once your surface is clean, simply peel away the protective covering and lay your planks down on top.
 Because the adhesion of the flooring isn't as strong as glue-down, peel-and-stick is best for residential use.
 Once your peel-and-stick installation is complete, your new flooring is immediately ready to be used.

 Molding and Trim for the Right Touch